 The Board considered the fee rates paid by the Fund to the Investment Adviser and BBH in light of the nature, extent and quality of the services provided to the Fund.
-The Board considered the depth and range of services provided pursuant to the Advisory Agreement, noting that the Investment Adviser also coordinates the provision of services to the Fund by affiliated and nonaffiliated service providers.
-The Board received and considered information comparing the Fund's combined investment advisory and administration fee and the Fund's net operating expenses with those of other comparable mutual funds, such peer group and comparisons having been selected and calculated by Broadridge, noting that the Fund compared favorably to the selected peer-set.
+The Board also considered and reviewed the fee waiver arrangement that was in place for the Fund and considered the actual fee rates after taking into account the contractual fee waiver.
+The Board noted that they had previously received and considered information comparing the Fund's combined investment advisory and administration fee and the Fund's net operating expenses with those of other comparable mutual funds, such peer category and comparisons having been selected and calculated by Broadridge.
 The Board recognized that it is difficult to make comparisons of the fee rate, or of combined advisory and administration fees, because there are variations in the services that are included in the fees paid by other funds.
 The Board concluded that the advisory and administration fee appeared to be both reasonable in light of the services rendered and the result of arm's length negotiations.